JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

   - Make sure to choose "ISO" files to download.
   - Ideally have them downloaded to your desktop to find them easier in the following steps.

-Once you have them both donwnloaded we can proceed.
+Once you have them both downloaded we can proceed.

 <br />
 <hr>